flywheel-apps/freesurfer-recon-all/README.md

 Anatomical NIfTI file, DICOM archive, or previous freesurfer-recon-all zip archive.

+### Expert Options File (optional)
+A user-created file containing special options to include in the command string.
+The file should contain as the first item the name of the command, and the items following it on rest of the line will be passed as the extra options.
+See [Freesurfer documentation](https://surfer.nmr.mgh.harvard.edu/fswiki/recon-all#ExpertOptionsFile) for more information and examples.

 ### freesurfer_license (optional)
 A license is required for this gear to run but it does not have to be provided as an input file.
 There are [three ways](https://docs.flywheel.io/hc/en-us/articles/360013235453-How-to-include-a-Freesurfer-license-file-in-order-to-run-the-fMRIPrep-gear-) to provide the license to this gear.
 [Obtaining a license is free](https://surfer.nmr.mgh.harvard.edu/registration.html).
-If you select a file here, it will by copied into the $FSHOME directory when the gear runs before launching recon-all.
+If you select a file here, it will be copied into the $FSHOME directory when the gear runs before launching recon-all.

-### Expert Options File (optional)
-A user-created file containing special options to include in the command string.
-The file should contain as the first item the name of the command, and the items following it on rest of the line will be passed as the extra options.
-See [Freesurfer documentation](https://surfer.nmr.mgh.harvard.edu/fswiki/recon-all#ExpertOptionsFile) for more information and examples.

 ### t1w_anatomical_2 .. t1w_anatomical_5 (optional)
 Additional anatomical NIfTI files.
 These will be averaged together to provide for better motion correction.